Maple Fig Bundt Cake

 - Remove the poached figs from the liquid and set aside to drain and cool.
 Do not discard the poaching liquid!

-- Approximately 30 grams of sugar, for lining the pan
+- 30 grams sugar for lining the pan

 - 300 grams granulated sugar